appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ldap-settings.md

 ![](https://cdn.appcircle.io/docs/assets/ldap-5.png)

 :::caution
 After configuring LDAP, to test the configuration use the from adding LDAP config page bottom "Test" buttons.
-If the LDAP configuration is incorrect or cannot be accessed, they can log in with the initial users.
 :::

 ![](https://cdn.appcircle.io/docs/assets/ldap-8.png)

 :::info
 Appcircle supports multiple LDAP configurations.
 If you are using multiple LDAP configurations and a user exists in both LDAPs, user authentication will look at the LDAP order.
-The "Order" field when adding an LDAP configuration is required to do this ordering.
-An LDAP configuration with an order value of 1 will be used before an LDAP configuration with an order value of 2 in user authentication.
+The "Order" field when adding a LDAP configuration is required to do this ordering.
+A LDAP configuration with an order value of 1 will be used before a LDAP configuration with an order value of 2 in user authentication.
 :::

 ![](https://cdn.appcircle.io/docs/assets/ldap-9.png)